zeper-eng/mdsa-tools/README.md

 # Installing miniconda for the intelligent naive user

-If you are unfamiliar with installing a version of miniconda yourself the following is mean to be a quick guide on how to go ahead and do it yourslef.
+If you are unfamiliar with installing a version of miniconda yourself the following is meant to be a quick guide on how to go ahead and do it yourslef.

 ```bash